-- KBRPL has sought to ensure that all third party contracts contain clauses which acknowledge the requirements of the Modern Slavery legislation irrespective of whether the third party is a supplier to KBRPL or the customer. - all of FNCL's Enabling Functions personnel in Australia (which covers procurement, legal and HR functions) have completed internal Modern Slavery Training.
+- KBRPL has sought to ensure that all third party contracts contain clauses which acknowledge the requirements of the Modern Slavery legislation irrespective of whether the third party is a supplier to KBRPL or the customer. - The management of FNCL's Australian Operations reported quarterly in an internal period management report with respect to incidences of modern slavery.
+No incidences or suspected incidences were reported.